Implication Operator

 sequence_exp |-> property_exp

-The RHS operand property_exp is called a consequent
+The RHS operand property_exp is called a consequent.
+It describes what must be true after the antecedent matches.

 Type of Implication